oar-team/kameleon/docs/source/recipe.rst

 Step and microstep
 ------------------

-Each *step* contains a list of *microsteps* that contains a list of :ref:`commands` written in one YAML file.
-To be found by Kameleon this file must be named by with the step name plus the YAML extension ``.yaml``.
+Each *step* contains a list of *microsteps* itself containing a list of :ref:`commands` written in one YAML file.
+To be found by Kameleon, this file must be named by the step name plus the YAML extension ``.yaml``.
 For example the ``software_install.yaml`` step file looks like this:

 .. code-block:: yaml